AMID Logo E-BAY Logo

 Shipping cargo LCL

-The picture below shows how many small and large shipping boxes fit into one cubic meter.
+The picture below shows how many small and large boxes fit into one cubic meter.

 Ship boxes by cubic meter

-LCL is a more convenient and flexible way to ship cargo from the U.S. than other international cargo transportation modes.
+LCL offers a more convenient and flexible way to ship cargo from the U.S. compared to other modes of transportation.

 ISPM15 pallets

-However, there are restrictions on LCL freight.
-Some conditions apply to any freight, regardless of the mode of global cargo transportation, and some are related mainly to using the LCL service.
+However, there are restrictions on LCL.
+Certain conditions apply to all freight, regardless of the mode of global cargo transportation, and some are specifically related to the use of the LCL service.

 These are the most common restrictions in LCL that shippers should be aware of:

-Avoid shipping food products, wine, or drugs from the USA abroad.
-Exporting food products from the United States, including wine, liquors, or pharmaceuticals, edible animal byproducts, supplements, etc., is subject to special regulations in the U.S. and destination countries.
-Violations of such rules may result in cargo detention, confiscation, or destruction.
-Besides that, it may lead to fines and even criminal charges.
-The consigners and consignees are responsible for providing proper documentation, permits, etc. The consigner and consignee cover all incurred costs.
+Avoid food products, wine, or drugs.
+Exporting food products from the United States, including wine, liquor, pharmaceuticals, edible animal byproducts, and supplements, is subject to special regulations in the U.S. and destination countries.
+Violations of such rules may result in detention, confiscation, or destruction.
+Additionally, it may result in fines and even criminal charges.
+Consigners and consignees are responsible for providing proper documentation, permits, and any other necessary information.
+The consigner and consignee cover all incurred costs.

-To simplify it, when packing your goods for international transportation from the U.S., avoid adding any items considered dangerous or prohibited when you send a parcel to your local USPS office.
+To simplify the process, when packing your goods for transportation from the U.S., avoid including any items considered dangerous or prohibited when sending a parcel to your local USPS office.
 Just stay away from the following items:

 If you pack in used boxes, erase all labels and marks, especially those relating to dangerous goods or hazardous materials.